 A little further west on Main Street, directly across the street from Trumbo, is Walter Walker with his young son Preston on his shoulders.
 The tall bronze statue stands at 634 Main St., in front of the former home of the Grand Junction Daily Sentinel newspaper.
 Walker owned, published, and edited the newspaper until his death in 1956 when his son Preston became publisher.
 Walker also served as U.S. Senator in 1932.

-In the breezeway off Main, between Sixth and Seventh streets is a sculpture of Rex Howell, the Grand Valley’s pioneer radio and television broadcaster.
+In the breezeway off Main, between Sixth and Seventh streets is a sculpture of Rex Howell, a pioneer radio and television broadcaster from Grand Junction.
 In this pedestrian walkway, there’s also a huge mural with multiple ceramic and stone panels that tell the story of Grand Junction’s founding.

 A couple of blocks away in front of the Alpine Bank Building on Fifth Street, you’ll find a likeness of William Moyer, a great Grand Junction philanthropist, who, in 1890, founded the city’s finest department store on Main Street, called The Fair.
 Moyer named it that because he sold everything at a fair price and paid his staff a fair wage.
 Moyer is also known for his $25,000 gift to establish a public swimming pool after a local boy drowned in the river.
 The sculpture captures Moyer and the boy holding a star “snatched from the heavens.”

 Walk further west to Main and Third streets to learn how community leaders “saved” Main Street during the 1960s.
 The Operation Foresight sculpture is comprised of four pillars that describe the revitalization of Main Street 50 years ago.
 A photo obelisk shows Main Street’s evolution from the early 1800s to today.
 You’ll see why Grand Junction won “All-American City” in 1962.
 This sculpture, installed in 2012, sits in front of the Springhill Suites by Marriott.